near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ### Minting your NFTs

-The NFT contract should be initialized before usage.
-But for now, we'll initialize with the default metadata:
+The NFT contract should be initialized before usage, but for now we'll initialize with the default metadata:

 ```bash
 near call $ID new_default_meta '{"owner_id": "'$ID'"}' --accountId $ID